giry-dev/mangrove-docs/docs/strat-lib/tutorials/smart-offer.md

 ## Simple maker contract (offer logic)

-We want to create a new contract `OfferMakerTutorial` to implement %%offer logic|offerLogic%% and utilize the `Direct` contract in our strat-library for this purpose. `Direct` provides a safety harness to make it easier to correctly interact with Mangrove, you can read more about it [here](../explanations/offer-maker/direct.md).
+We want to create a new contract `OfferMakerTutorial` to implement %%offer logic|offer-logic%% and utilize the `Direct` contract in our strat-library for this purpose. `Direct` provides a safety harness to make it easier to correctly interact with Mangrove, you can read more about it [here](../explanations/offer-maker/direct.md).

 Create a new `OfferMakerTutorial.sol` file in the `src` folder and add the following pieces.